 The cost of this enforcement would be paid by people who make heavy technology.
 Because heavy technology can only be created by using other heavy technology (which are under surveillance) or by large groups (which have limited ability to coordinate illegal activities), it is feasible for law enforcement to be aware of all new heavy technology and ensure that it is monitored.

 Sometimes this surveillance and enforcement can be provided by the technology itself.
 For example, computers could be built so that they can only perform approved computations (I realize this is objectively dystopian).
-An attacker using heavy technology would almost certainly be possible to circumvent restrictions, but a would-be attacker has access only to light technology.
-The technology may need to monitor its environment, phone home to law enforcement if things looks weird, and potentially be prepared to disable itself (e.g. with explosives).
+An attacker using heavy technology would presumably be able to circumvent these restrictions, but in fact would-be attackers will only have access to light technology and so be at a large disadvantage.
+The technology may need to monitor its environment, phone home to law enforcement if things looks weird, and potentially be prepared to disable itself (e.g. with thermite).